leevicode/real-time-bus/docs/adr/008-gtfs-feed-selection-1.md

 The Waltti open data platform (https://opendata.waltti.fi) provides multiple GTFS feeds for Jyväskylä bus data.
 Our use case is vehicle tracking on a route.
 We need to decide which feeds to consume and in what priority order.

-The assignment requires at least **two** of: trip updates, vehicle positions, service alerts.

 ---

 ## Decision